Looking for Workamajig Alternatives? These 12 are Worth Checking Out

 Asana is a very popular task management tool within the project management space.
 The tool helps users assign tasks, set goals and milestones, and monitor deadlines.

 While the software certainly excels in helping users manage their tasks, the downside is that you’ll need to purchase additional tools and integrate them with Asana in order to achieve a full project management solution.
-Asana has no budgeting or financial management features, for example.
+Asana has no financial or budget management features, for example.

 Popular features: